hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 outside the requested time range.
 This enables concatenation of results from adjacent time ranges.

-There is an interaction between the `info` endpoint and the `data` endpoint, because the header from the `info` endpoint describes the record structure of data emitted by the `data` endpoint.
+There is an interaction between the `info` endpoint and the `data` endpoint because the header from the `info` endpoint describes the record structure of data emitted by the `data` endpoint.
 Thus after a single call to the `info` endpoint, a client could make multiple calls to the `data` endpoint (for multiple time ranges, for example) with the expectation that each data response